Black Tom Cassidy: Publication history

-Some other appearances were in several of the Deadpool series including: The Circle Chase #1 and #2 (June 1993 and July 1993), Deadpool #1, #2, #3, #4 (June 1994-Sept.
-1994) and Deadpool (2008) #58, #59, #60 (July 2012-Sept.
-2012).

-Finally, Black Tom was in X-Force (1991) editions #1, #2, #3, #4, and #5 (June 1991-Oct.
-1991), while also making appearances in Generation X (1994) #18 (June 1996), #23 (Nov.
-1996) #24 (Dec.
-1996) and #25 (Jan.
-1997).
-He also appeared in X-Men (1991) #88 (March 1999), #158 (June 2004), #160-#164 (Aug.
-2004-Nov.
-2004).
+Created by writer Chris Claremont and artist Dave Cockrum, Black Tom Cassidy first appeared as a shadowy figure in Uncanny X-Men #99 (June 1976).
+He later made his first full appearance in Uncanny X-Men #101 (Sept.
+1976).
+Cassidy also appears in the series Spider-Woman, The Amazing Spider-Man, Marvel Team-Up, Generation X, New Excalibur, Deadpool, and X-Force.

 Fictional character biography

 A young Tom and Sean Cassidy meet Maeve Rourke.
 Art by John Bolton.

 Black Tom was born in Dublin.
 He is the cousin of Sean Cassidy, the Banshee, a member of the X-Men.
 He was also once the only friend of the Juggernaut.

 His original principal power was that he could generate blasts of heat through a wooden medium, such as the shillelagh that he often carries.
 He has a rivalry with Sean, mainly because Sean won both Cassidy Keep, their estate, and the family fortune from Tom in a game of dice.

-They were also rivals for a woman named Maeve Rourke, whom Sean married.
+Tom and Sean were also rivals for a woman named Maeve Rourke, whom Sean married.
+While Sean was away, working for Interpol, Maeve gives birth to their daughter, Theresa.
+Not much later, Maeve dies in an IRA bombing.
+With no means to contact Sean, Tom takes care of Theresa.

-Black Tom later became a criminal and befriended Juggernaut while in prison.
-The two became close friends and allies, and worked together on missions.
-Alongside Juggernaut and Siryn, Tom travels to San Francisco and steals the United States' vibranium supply.
+Black Tom later becomes a criminal and befriends Juggernaut while in prison.
+The two become close friends and allies.
+Alongside Juggernaut and Theresa (now known as Siryn), Tom travels to San Francisco and steals the United States' vibranium supply.
 The X-Men and Spider-Woman secure the vibranium and capture Tom and Siryn.
 Convinced a life of crime is too dangerous for Siryn, Tom exonerates her of responsibility for the theft.
 Juggernaut breaks him out of prison the same day.